barrantesisrael/umr.praktikum/README.md

 ### Prerequisites

-Participants must have already taken "Bioinformatics I" or an equivalent course.
+Participants must have already taken a basic course in Bioinformatics.

 ### Software